azmimuhammad/azmimuhammad/README.md

   👨‍💻 I'm Frontend Enthusiast <br />
   :house: Currently I live in bandung <br /><br />
   <p>
-    I am a passionate Front End Developer with 4+ years of experience in the field.
+    I am experienced as a frontend developer since 2019.
 I'm constantly exploring and expanding my skills to deliver code that's concise, issue-free, high-performing code, and easy to understand.
     Skilled in several javascript framework (ReactJs, VueJs, NextJs) and some experience in PHP.
 Experienced working with several products in the field of